dcrossleyau/speculations/workflow/folio-workflow-engine.md

 XXX A back-end module for CRUDding the status of jobs based on workflows.
 Will likely consist of a tree of pointers to job-step objects, each with its own state.
 Will not need to be transmitted, so no need for a serialised or human-readable form.

+Raises issues:

+* How do we store the state of the in-progress workflow?
+* What person, or class of people, may perform the required action?
+* How do we notify the person or class that the action needs to be performed?
+* How do we recognise when the action has been completed?
+* How do we notify other members of a class when one of them has done it?
+* How do we result the correct workflow when the action has been completed?

 ### Error handling